nmshd/documentation/_docs_operate/configuration.md

   }
   ```

+- **skipTlsCheck** `default: false`

+  Skip the TLS certificate check for https request to all targets.

+  This is a security risk and should only be used if you know what you are doing.
+  {: .notice--danger}

 - **webhooks** `default: []`

   The webhooks that will be called.
 A webhook consists of one or more [Connector Events]({% link _docs_integrate/connector-events.md %}) on which the webhook should be triggered, as well as a target to which the request should be sent.
 The target either is an inline definition of target as described above, or a name of a target defined in the `targets` object.